Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 Glazing (glass panes)

 Window glazing refers to the glass framed within a window (IGU’s - insulated glass units).
 In Canada, double-glazed glass is pretty much the standard, but triple-glazed windows are also available.
-The more layers of glass, the higher the thermal insulation factor, (R-value) which can save money on energy costs.
-Not all insulated glass windows are created equal, be sure to compare ratings.
+The more layers of glass, the higher the thermal insulation factor (R-value), which can save money on energy costs.
+Not all insulated glass windows are created equal, so be sure to compare ratings.

 Window glazing single-pane vs triple pane